Gymnastics at the 1992 Summer Olympics – Women's balance beam

 These are the results of the women's balance beam competition, one of six events for female competitors in artistic gymnastics at the 1992 Summer Olympics in Barcelona.
-The qualification and final rounds took place on July 26, 28 and August 1 at the Palau d'Esports de Barcelona.
+The qualification and final rounds took place on July 28 and August 1 at the Palau Sant Jordi.

 Results

 Qualification

 Ninety gymnasts competed in the balance beam event during the compulsory and optional rounds on July 26 and 28.
 The eight highest scoring gymnasts advanced to the final on August 1.
 Each country was limited to two competitors in the final.